Nov 21, 2024

 Program Code of Conduct and Ethical Standards of Practice

-As pre-professional counselors, graduate students abide by the code of ethics and standards of practice as described in the Ethical Standards of the American Counseling Association (ACA), the Commission on Rehabilitation Counselor Certification (CRCC), The American Psychological Association, the Student Handbook, the Graduate Catalog, and Department of Human Development and Services Ethical Conduct Policy.
+As pre-professional counselors, graduate students abide by the code of ethics and standards of practice as described in the Ethical Standards of the American Counseling Association (ACA), The American Psychological Association, the Student Handbook, the Graduate Catalog, and Department of Counseling Ethical Conduct Policy.

 Consequences of violation of the codes of conduct or ethical standards of practice include but are not limited to one or more of the following: